The Project Directory Service provides “project” disk space for each individual course-section being offered for an

 To access the PDS, faculty and students must log in with their IUP network username and password.
 PDS security is managed via NTFS permissions.

 The initial course-section quota is set to 5 MB.
 Instructors can easily increase this quota to 250 MB, 1 GB, 2 GB, 3 GB, 4 GB, or 5 GB by using the PDS Quota Utility.

 Quota needs beyond 5 GB may be requested by creating a ticket in ihelp.

 Folder Structure of the Project Directory

-For each course/section taught, the above file structure is created.
-Any user with an active network account can access the course/section area.
+Each section folder contains the folders for a particular class.
 Here is a brief explanation of the folders under each section and how the access is restricted for each folder.

 This folder contains the folders for students that have dropped the course.
 Anything a student who dropped the course saved while taking the course will be in their folder.